ccp84/ian_fuller_massage/README.md

 ## Concept

-Ian Fuller Massage is a new business startup providing sports massage therapy services.
-This website aims to promote Ian Fuller Massage to new clients, as well as inform existing clients of offers and provide a means of contact for booking appointments. .
+Ian Fuller Sports Massage is a new business startup providing sports massage therapy services.
+This website aims to promote Ian Fuller Sports Massage to new clients, as well as inform existing clients of offers and provide a means of contact for booking appointments.

 ### User Stories